opnsense/docs/source/manual/how-tos/ipv6_fb.rst

 not be reachable from the Internet.

 Also, not stated in above document, it is possible to modify the **Internet - Permit Access** settings for the OPNsense host.
-Make sure to select :menuselection:`Internet --> Permit Access --> <your OPN Host> --> IPv6 Settings --> Open firewall for delegated IPv6 prefixes of this device` in order to make your delegated internal subnets available via Internet.
+Select :menuselection:`Internet --> Permit Access --> <your OPN Host> --> IPv6 Settings --> Open firewall for delegated IPv6 prefixes of this device` in order to make your delegated internal subnets available via Internet.

 ------------------------------------